-Lion One Limited Drilling 2019 - 2022
+Lion One Limited Drilling 2019 - 2023

-Lion One's 2019 - 2022 diamond drilling program has focussed on infill of known resource zones in the northern parts of the existing Tuvatu resource as well as completing several regional holes into known surface mineralisation at Jomaki Ridge and elsewhere.
+Lion One's 2019 - 2023 diamond drilling program has focussed on infill of known resource zones in the northern parts of the existing Tuvatu resource as well as completing several regional holes into known surface mineralisation at Jomaki Ridge and elsewhere.
 In October 2019, the Company announced the start of a diamond drill program, targeting the high-grade feeder structures beneath the Tuvatu resource area.

-The Company continues its three-pronged approach with drilling:

-1) shallow resource infill drilling from surface and underground targeting areas of planned early production

-2) deep exploration drilling targeting lode extensions and large gaps in drilling beneath the existing Tuvatu resource, and
+The Company is undertaking four tiers of drilling for exploration purposes:

-3) regional Tuvatu analogue target areas within the Navilawa caldera, such as Banana Creek, Matanavatu, and Batiri and Qalibua creeks.
+- 1) shallow resource grade control drilling from surface and underground targeting areas of planned early production; - 2) shallow resource infill drilling from surface targeting areas of planned mid-term production; - close spaced grade control drilling from below surface for higher resolution in areas targeted for near-term mining; - regional target areas within the Navilawa caldera, such as the new Lumuni occurrence, Banana Creek, Matanavatu, and Batiri and Qalibua creeks.